 Decorating for each season is fun, but we also love to decorate for the holidays.
 Our Fourth of July Front Porch Decorating is an absolute favorite of ours and our fans!
 And the list goes on and on.

-But today, we are sharing with you some tips on decorating on a budget and how to use items you have on hand to add color, texture and interest to your Front Porch, or really any spot in your home.
+But today, we are sharing with you some front porch decorating ideas you can do on a budget and how to use items you have on hand to add color, texture, and interest to your front porch decor, or really any spot in your home.

 Let’s start with the overall picture, and then I’ll share each part.

-We also brought the white wicker chair back from last year for some front porch furniture and added a colorful pillow.
+We also brought the white wicker chair back from last year for some front porch furniture and added a colorful pillow for additional interest.

 On the other side of the door, there was a large open space.
-So we hunted through the garage to see what we had.
+So we hunted through the garage to see what decorating ideas we could see.
 The Vintage Crochet Set is a fun treasure we found at an auction last year.
 And the old scale with Succulent Plants on top was actually in my kitchen.
 I figured the plants needed some sun and fresh air so I brought them outside.

 We needed something tall, so we first dug some old shutters out of the basement.
 But the color was too dark.
 Then I remembered the Memory Board that we had hanging on the wall in the Family Room.
 I had been meaning to update it a bit with some fabric, so this was the perfect opportunity.
 We simply used a staple gun to add the green burlap to the back.
 Then we needed a wreath or some flowers hanging on it.
 Again, after a few tries with ivy and silk flowers, we decided a simple grapevine wreath would do the trick.
 But the natural color of the wreath just wasn’t showing up well, so Doug grabbed a can of white spray paint and in minutes, we had a whole new wreath.

 On the steps, we filled our Galvanized Watering Cans with pansies.
 The plants were the only thing we bought to decorate the porch, all of the other front porch decorating ideas came from everything else we already had on hand.

 For a little pop of color, I added an antique metal picnic basket next to the chair, and a couple birdhouses that my Dad made many years ago.

 Here’s a closer look of the grapevine wreath spray painted white.
-To hang it, we wrapped twine around the wreath a few times, then attached it to the back of the wooden frame.
+To hang it, we wrapped rope around the wreath a few times, then stapled the rope to the back of the wooden frame.

 Succulent Plants are some of the easiest plants to grow and care for.
 These were from when we shared how to build and plant a Succulent Garden.
 We had replanted them to bring them indoors for the Winter.